What Taxes Do Small Businesses Pay in Portland?

 • Minimum tax: $100

 • Adjusted net income: Federal net income with certain local adjustments.
-The City of Portland Business License Tax is based on Portland-apportioned net income, meaning you’re taxed only on income from Portland sources.
+The City of Portland Business License Tax is based on Portland-apportioned net income, meaning you’re taxed only on income from Portland sources (market-based sourcing).

 Exemptions and De Minimis Rules